PreschoolKindergartenFirst Grade

 • 'Why do you think the stepsisters were so mean to Cinderella?
 What could have made them feel that way?'

-This teaches children to look beyond the surface, analyze characters' motivations, and develop empathy-some of the most advanced forms of critical thought.
+This helps children look beyond the surface, analyze characters’ motivations, and build empathy, some of the most advanced forms of critical thought.

 Whizki Workbooks: A Playground for the Thinking Mind

-While these habits are built in the flow of daily life, sometimes a child needs a quiet, structured space to really flex their thinking muscles.
-That's where our fun educational workbooks come in.
-They are not about rote memorization.
-They are carefully designed playgrounds for the mind.
+These habits fit right into everyday life, but sometimes a child needs a quiet, structured space to really stretch their thinking skills.
+That’s where our fun educational workbooks come in.
+They’re not about rote memorization.
+They’re thoughtfully designed play spaces for the mind.

 The Goal Isn't 'Smart,' It's 'Curious'

-Nurturing a critical thinker isn't about raising the child who has all the answers.
-It's about raising the child who has the best questions, who isn't afraid to say 'I don't know, let's find out,' and who sees the world not as a set of facts to be memorized, but as a fascinating puzzle to be explored.
-By being their 'Wondering Partner,' you give them the confidence to be the lead detective in the incredible adventure of their own learning.
+Nurturing a critical thinker isn’t about raising a child who has all the answers.
+It’s about raising a child who asks the best questions, who isn’t afraid to say, “I don’t know, let’s find out,” and who sees the world as something to explore, not just a set of facts to memorize.
+When you act as their “Wondering Partner,” you give them the confidence to be the lead detective in the amazing adventure of learning.

 Frequently asked questions